-All purchases must be recorded by 4:30 PM on Thursday afternoon.
-All glazed ceramics and fused glass must be placed on the "To Be Fired" shelf by 11:30 AM on Friday morning.
+All purchases must be recorded by 2 PM on Friday afternoon.
+All glazed ceramics must be placed on the "To Be Fired" shelf by 11:30 AM on Friday morning.
+Glass and bottle projects must be placed on the "To Be Fired" shelf by the end of crafting on Thursday evening.